pwsmith/frankfurtmultivaluation/team.md

 ![Bam!](/assets/images/bampic.jpg)
 {: .logosize }

-Beata Moskal is Wissenschaftlicher Mitarbeiterin at the Phonology Chair of Caroline Féry at Goethe-Universität, Frankfurt.
+Beata Moskal is Wissenschaftliche Mitarbeiterin at the Phonology Chair of Caroline Féry at Goethe-Universität, Frankfurt.
 She works on issues such as suppletion, markedness, and the nature of grammatical features.

 ### [Fenna Bergsma](http://user.uni-frankfurt.de/~bergsma)